Answers to the most asked questions about small groups & community groups at St. Luke's.

 We welcome new groups to start throughout the year!
 While many form during the Group Link events each spring and fall, starting a small group can happen at any point.

-Please contact Morgan Jones if you have an idea for a new small group!
+Please contact Beth Armstrong if you have an idea for a new small group!

 Group Leader FAQs